 Rider University is located in Lawrenceville, New Jersey, on the east coast of the United States.
-Rider is about 90 kilometers from New York City, one of the world's most dynamic and diverse metropolitan cities - and 65 kilometers from Philadelphia, one of America's most historically and culturally rich cities.
+Rider is about 90 kilometers from New York City, one of the world's most dynamic and diverse metropolitan cities, and 65 kilometers from Philadelphia, one of America's most historically and culturally rich cities.
 Our central location makes it easy to visit other major cities in the United States, such as Boston and Washington, DC.

 The weather in central New Jersey is variable.
 Temperatures can drop to -12 to -15 degrees Celsius in the winter, and rise to 32 to 35 degrees Celsius in the summer.